jacobbat/resume/resume.md

 #### CIS assessment and automation | Fortune 100 insurance company

-* Lead a team of 4 engineers delivering the automation phase of a larger security project
+* Led a team of 4 engineers delivering the automation phase of a larger security project
 * Delivered over 2445 Center for Internet Security (CIS) controls using Chef InSpec for services ranging from Windows, RHEL, Solaris, AIX, Tomcat, Websphere
 * Wrote Chef code to remediate CIS controls in the existing environment